Adjustable rate mortgage

 With such a large volume of customers and consistently high satisfaction scores, it’s a safe bet your mortgage or refinance process with loanDepot will go smoothly.

 Just remember that rates and costs vary by customer.
-Make sure loanDepot’s convenience comes hand in hand with a low rate and reasonable closing costs before signing on.Compare rates from up to four major lenders to find your best deal.
-Start here.
-(Feb 28th, 2020)
+Make sure loanDepot’s convenience comes hand in hand with a low rate and reasonable closing costs before signing on.Verify your new rate (Jul 16th, 2020)

 - Interest Rate: The rate you pay in interest per year based on the current loan balance.